 Rather a lot of people have done exactly that.
 These are the readers who were merely readers, and not fans.
 For them, the story is over.
 Whether they liked or disliked the final installment of the series is immaterial.
 It’s over.
 He’s dead, Harry.
 Move on.
 A lot of them probably wandered back to see the two last movies, but they didn’t really intend to stick around.
 They never did.

-Many, if not most, of those whom the publishers have most ardently courted and acknowledged over the past decade will also be in this category.
+Many, if not most, of those whom the publishers have most ardently courted and acknowledged over the past decades will also be in this category.
 Which is to say the young kids and the Middle-school set.
 These readers all have some pretty heavy demands on their time and attention without maintaining a continuing reference to Harry Potter as well.
 They have a whole Real World to figure out, and a limited amount of optimum time in which to do it.
 Along with the considerable challenge of finding their own place in it.
 No one can fault them for leaving Harry where Ms Rowling left him, and getting on with the job.

 Although a number of them have, in fact, gone.

-But, however eager many of us may have been for the day that Ms Rowling would be forced to turn the finished work over to us, WE are not by any means finished with it yet.
+But, however eager many of us may have been for the day that Ms Rowling would be forced to turn the finished work over to us, we are not by any means finished with it yet.
 And we won’t be any time soon.
 She sold this series to the public, and quite a lot of that public is determined to keep it.
 It no longer belongs solely to “The Author”.

 After all, The Author is dead.